Vivienne Westwood: Notable clients and commissions

 In 1993, Westwood designed many of the colorful suits and outfits Duran Duran wore during their tour for The Wedding Album, as well as those that appeared in the three videos for that album: "Ordinary World", "Come Undone" and "Too Much Information".

 Dita Von Teese wore a purple Westwood gown for her formal wedding ceremony when she married Marilyn Manson in 2005.

 Marion Cotillard wore a Westwood red satin strapless dress at the London premiere of her film Public Enemies in 2009.
 In 2013, she wore a Westwood Couture pink and ivory striped dress at the Chopard lunch in Cannes.

 In 2011, Princess Eugenie wore three Westwood designs for the pre-wedding dinner, the wedding ceremony and the after-wedding party at the wedding of Prince William and Catherine Middleton.

 Pharrell Williams wore a Westwood Buffalo hat that was originally in Westwood's 1982–83 collection to the 2014 56th Annual Grammy Awards.
 The hat was so popular that it inspired its own Twitter account.
 Williams was first seen wearing a similar Westwood Buffalo hat in 2009.

 Dua Lipa wore custom Westwood on the red carpet of the 2021 Brit Awards.

 In Final Fantasy XV, Lunafreya Nox Fleuret's wedding dress was designed by Westwood.

 Sex and the City

 Westwood's designs were featured in the 2008 film adaptation of the television series Sex and the City.
 In the film, Carrie Bradshaw becomes engaged to long-term lover Mr. Big.
 Being a writer at Vogue, she is invited by her editor to model wedding dresses, including a design made by Westwood.
-The dress is subsequently sent to Carrie as a gift, with a handwritten note from Westwood herself, and Carrie decides to use the Westwood gown.
+The dress is subsequently sent to Carrie as a gift, with a handwritten note from Westwood herself ("Dear Carrie, I saw your photo from the Vogue shoot.
+This dress belongs to you!
+Love, Vivienne Westwood"), and Carrie decides to use the Westwood gown.
 The wedding dress has also been described as one of the movie's most iconic features, leading Westwood to approach the producers about being involved in making a sequel.
 A version of the dress was subsequently made available for purchase on Net-a-porter, and sold out in a matter of hours.
 It was available as a knee-length version.